Sicilian Mafia: Fascist suppression

 In 1925, Benito Mussolini initiated a campaign to destroy the Mafia and assert Fascist control over Sicilian life.
 The Mafia threatened and undermined his power in Sicily, and a successful campaign would strengthen him as the new leader, legitimizing and empowering his rule.
-He believed that such suppression would be a great propaganda coup for Fascism, and it would also provide an excuse to suppress his political opponents on the island since many Sicilian politicians had Mafia links.
+He believed that such suppression would be a great propaganda coup for fascism, and it would also provide an excuse to suppress his political opponents on the island since many Sicilian politicians had Mafia links.

 As prime minister, Mussolini visited Sicily in May 1924 and passed through Piana dei Greci, where he was received by mayor/Mafia boss Francesco Cuccia.
 At some point, Cuccia expressed surprise at Mussolini's police escort and whispered in his ear: "You are with me, you are under my protection.
-What do you need all these cops for?"
+What do you need all these cops for?".
 After Mussolini rejected Cuccia's offer of protection, the sindaco felt that he had been slighted and instructed the townsfolk not to attend the duce's speech.
 Mussolini felt humiliated and outraged.

 Cuccia's careless remark has passed into history as the catalyst for Mussolini's war on the Mafia.
 Mussolini firmly established his power in January 1925; he appointed Cesare Mori as the Prefect of Palermo in October 1925 and granted him special powers to fight the Mafia.
 Mori formed a small army of policemen, carabinieri and militiamen, which went from town to town rounding up suspects.
 To force suspects to surrender, they would take their families hostage, sell off their property, or publicly slaughter their livestock.
 By 1928, more than 11,000 suspects were arrested.
 Confessions were sometimes extracted through beatings and torture.
 Some mafiosi who had been on the losing end of Mafia feuds voluntarily cooperated with prosecutors, perhaps as a way of obtaining protection and revenge.
 Charges of Mafia association were typically leveled at poor peasants and gabellotti (farm leaseholders), but were avoided when dealing with major landowners.
 Many were tried en masse.
 More than 1,200 were convicted and imprisoned, and many others were internally exiled without trial.

 Mori's campaign ended in June 1929 when Mussolini recalled him to Rome.
 He did not permanently crush the Mafia as the Fascist press proclaimed, but his campaign was very successful at suppressing it.

 Sicily's murder rate sharply declined.
 Landowners were able to raise the legal rents on their lands, sometimes as much as ten-thousandfold.
-Many mafiosi fled to Canada and the United States.
-Among these were Nicolo Rizzuto and Vito Rizzuto, who became powerful Mafia bosses in Montreal, Canada, as well as Carlo Gambino and Joseph Bonanno, who settled in New York City in the United States.